dsl-unibe-ch/vegetation-anomalies/README.md

 ### Motivation

-To be able to set up GDAL without relying on the libraries installed at the OS level a Conda environment has to me used.
+To be able to set up GDAL without relying on the libraries installed at the OS level a Conda environment has to be used.

 ### Miniconda